Stoo0rmq/Stoo0rmq.github.io/_posts/2021-02-14-hmac-first-sight-love.md

 # Final words
-As a colophon I would like to remark the importance of (in my opinion) the use of a properly implemented HMAC values these days.
+As a colophon I would like to remark the importance of (in my opinion) the use of a properly implemented HMAC value these days.
 We all use HMACs even when we do not think we are using them!
 The idea of this post was to let the reader realise how not everything in cryptography has to be hard to digest.

 Thanks a lot:)